Traveling Tokyo with Kids: 12 Family-Friendly Activities

 - There were a number of restaurants we had bookmarked but didn’t have the chance to visit.
 Definitely looking forward to a round two!

-- As a sushi lover, I would love to see a fish market like the ones seen in the iconic documentary, Jiro Dreams of Sushi
+- As a sushi lover, I would love participate in a cooking class or to see a fish market like the ones seen in the iconic documentary, Jiro Dreams of Sushi

 - The Ghibli Museum looks amazing, but its location in the suburbs of Tokyo is unfortunately too much of a trek if you’re tight on time, as we were.